Unlock the Full Potential of Your VET Holdings

 How are rewards calculated on the Stargate platform?

-Stargate stakers receive two types of rewards: the standard VTHO generation from their own VET holdings, plus a share of the block rewards.
-A percentage of the VTHO generated by the entire network is pooled and distributed amongst Stargate participants, proportional to the amount they have staked.
+Stargate participants earn two types of rewards: the standard VTHO generated from their staked VET, plus a share of the network's block rewards.
+A portion of all VTHO generated across the network is distributed to Stargate stakers.